epsy/clize/docs/docstring-reference.rst

       arg               arg is documented in the main function

     Options:
-      --option=STR      option is overriden in the main function --other-opt=STR   option is documented in my_decorator
+      --option=STR      option is overridden in the main function --other-opt=STR   option is documented in my_decorator

     Other actions: